 Prime Minister Beata Szydlo said she will join President Andrzej Duda, a close ally, at a January 18 debate on the issue in the European Parliament.

 "It's clear to me that the prime minister represents the country any time Poland's reputation needs protection," she told reporters in Warsaw.

-, both from Brussels and from within because Szydlo also said the government was prepared to sit down with the opposition to calm the domestic political conflict, although she didn't give further details.
+But the PiS also appears to be feeling the pressure, both from Brussels and from within because Szydlo also said the government was prepared to sit down with the opposition to calm the domestic political conflict, although she didn't give further details.